mutexd/movie-recommend-website/README.md

 It will also show the recommended movies to user by using machine-learning algorithm.

 # involed skill-set
--> The front-end: angularJS.
--> The back-end: golang.
--> The database: mysql.
--> The machine-learning algorithm: collaborative filtering.
+• front-end: angularJS; back-end: golang; database: mysql; machine-learning algorithm: collaborative filtering